-If you are traveling with a baby or a young child then the liquids rules are relaxed so baby foods, even if liquid or creamy, will be permitted without having to adhere to the 3.4 ounce size.
-You can also bring baby formula.
+If you are traveling with a baby or a young child then the liquids rules are relaxed so you can bring baby food, even if liquid or creamy, will be permitted without having to adhere to the 3.4 ounce size.
+Baby food can be in glass jars or even be canned foods.
+You can also bring baby formula and breast milk.

 As well as baby food you are permitted to take things like yogurt etc for the child to eat during the flight but you must advise the security officer before screening commences that you have these as they may require additional screening.

 Can you take snacks on a plane that you buy at the airport?